SUNDAY 18th June 2023

 9:00 – 9:40: Children’s bookselling session

 Engaging with diversity and First Nations cultures isn’t something that can wait.
-With children as young as 6 beginning to notice and engage with racial and social biases, it is imperative that parents and educators expose their children to diverse stories and cultures from an early age.
-In this insightful session, First Nations authors discuss their books and the importance of ensuring everyone has access to a diverse range of First Nations stories across the publishing landscape.
+With children as young as 6 beginning to notice and engage with cultural and social biases, it is imperative that parents and educators expose their children to diverse stories and cultures from an early age.
+In this insightful session, First Nations authors Aunty Munya Andrews, Dr Jared Thomas and Victor Steffensen discuss their books and the importance of ensuring everyone has access to a diverse range of First Nations stories across the bookselling landscape.
+Chaired by Gleebook’s children’s specialist bookseller Rachel Robson.

 Sponsored by Kids Reading Guide